attentif/dependable/README.md

 ### Register a dependency that has other dependencies

-When the argument is a function, the function's arguments are automatically populated with the correct dependencies, and the return value of the function is registered as the dependency:
+When the argument is a function, by default the function's arguments are automatically populated with the correct dependencies, and the return value of the function is registered as the dependency: